deepbluedave/csv_visualiser/csv_editor/editor_readme.md

-      "optionsSource": "viewerConfigValueMap", // "viewerConfigValueMap" or "editorConfig" (default if `options` present) "options": ["Option A", { "value": "opt_b", "label": "Option B" }], // Explicit options "deriveOptionsFromColumn": "AnotherColumnName", // Optional, New: Derive options from values in this other column "viewerStyleColumnName": "StatusColumnInViewerConfig", // For styling based on another column's viewer style
+      "optionsSource": "viewerConfigValueMap", // "viewerConfigValueMap" or "editorConfig" (default if `options` present) "options": ["Option A", { "value": "opt_b", "label": "Option B" }], // Explicit options "deriveOptionsFromColumn": "AnotherColumnName", // Optional, New: Derive options from values in this other column "sourceColumnFilter": { // Optional filter for options derived via deriveOptionsFromColumn "logic": "AND",
+        "conditions": [
+          { "column": "ColumnInSourceRow", "filterType": "valueIsEmpty" }
+          // e.g., only use 'AnotherColumnName' values from rows where 'ColumnInSourceRow' is empty ]
+      },
+      "viewerStyleColumnName": "StatusColumnInViewerConfig", // For styling based on another column's viewer style

       // For type: "multi-select"